xiaogangLi/tensorflow-C3D/README.md

 # Action Recognition
-This is the implementation of C3D approach for Action Recognition in Tensorflow.It contains complete code for training,test and preprocessing.Besids,this repository is easy-to-use and can be develpmented onLinux and Windows.
+This is the implementation of C3D approach for Action Recognition in Tensorflow.
+It contains complete code for training,test and preprocessing.Besides,this repository is easy-to-use and can be develpmented onLinux and Windows.

 ## Getting Started